ptdriscoll/klrn-passport-analytics-database/README.md

 ### Searching the database

 Upload the database into a SQLite-compatible editor or viewer.
-A nice, free option is DB Browser for SQLite (see reference link below).
+A nice, free option is DB Browser for SQLite (see link below).

 With DB Browser open, click the Open Database button at the top.
 In the file navigator that opens, go to app/database in the application and load db.sqlite.